KarelCemus/play-redis/README.md

 ## Caveat

 The library **does not enable** the redis module by default.
-It is to avoid conflict with Play's default EhCache.
-The Play discourages disabling modules within the library thus it leaves it up to developers to disable EhCache and enable Redis manually.
-This also allows you to use EhCache in your *dev* environment and redis in *production*.
+It is to avoid conflict with Play's default EhCache and let the user define when use Redis.
+This allows you to use EhCache in your *dev* environment and Redis in *production*.
 Nevertheless, this module **replaces** the EHCache and it is not intended to use both implementations along.

 ## Compatibility matrix